 ATM and credit cards got popular, however, there was a fee for using credit cards.
 Physical signatures slowly started taking a digital form in terms of ATM PIN numbers for withdrawal of money.

 The duration of transactions also started reducing, leading to the public taking liberties like not waiting for a bank branch to open, for the purpose of cash withdrawal.
-This was a welcome change for the Indian public; both for the older, as well as younger generation.
+This was a welcome change for the Indian public; both for the older, as well as the younger generation.

 Internet services in the country were gaining momentum but were expensive, as compared to the present day.
 FIs expanded the online view of the customer accounts on computer systems, for selected services.
 There was a sense of freedom because of this.
 Mobile technology was still in the feature-phone era back then, so mobile phones were not connected to the financial system for easy access.